 To quantify the extent to which increased public economic infrastructure investment impacts social and economic indicators such as employment and economic growth, Mbanda and Chitiga-Mabuga (2016) utilised a dynamic computable general equilibrium (CGE) model and the Statistics South Africa (Stats SA) 2005 South Africa Social Accounting Matrix (SAM).
 Using simulated increases in aggregate infrastructure investment financed through government deficit, taxation, and a combination of both, the authors showed that improved public infrastructure investment reduces unemployment through higher labour demand, and lowers price levels while stimulating economic growth.
 They further showed that investment into economic infrastructure positively spills over into other sectors.
-This is through increased intermediate demand for commodities produced by other sectors, especially sectors with the strongest forward linkages with the public economic sector, such as construction and equipment manufacturing.
+This is through increased intermediate demand for commodities produced by other sector, such as construction and equipment manufacturing.
 Economic infrastructure investment positively impacts growth more generally in most sectors through a reduction in marginal costs.